newpatiente2e/docs/docs/15-install-prerequisites.md

 ### Dev Containers and Docker

-If you can run Docker on your computer, then follow the [Dev Container instructions](../install-prerequisites/dev-containers).
+If you can run Docker on your computer, follow the [Dev Container instructions](../install-prerequisites/dev-containers).

-Note, the minimum requirements for running Docker on your computer is 4GB of RAM, the recommended amount is 8GB of RAM.
+Note, the minimum requirement for running Docker on your computer is 4GB of RAM, the recommended amount is 8GB of RAM.

 ### Container Instances

-If you can't run Docker on your computer, or would prefer not to, then follow the [Container Instance instructions](../install-prerequisites/container-instances).
+If you can't run Docker on your computer or would prefer not to, follow the [Container Instance instructions](../install-prerequisites/container-instances).

 ### Local installation

-This option requires the least amount of computer resources, but it is the most time consuming to install.
+This option requires the least amount of computer resources, but it is the most time-consuming to install.
 Follow the [Local installation instructions](../install-prerequisites/local-install).
 Installing the prerequisites locally will take approximately 10 minutes, and is supported on Windows, macOS, and Linux.